-The LNG infrastructure in Zeebrugge currently has an annual throughput capacity of approximately 9 billion m3(n) of natural gas.
-Following an open season conducted in 2003 and a subscription window conducted in 2019, the entire primary capacity was allocated on a long-term ship-or-pay basis and commercialized by means of slots.
-Under such slots, terminal users are allowed to:
+The LNG infrastructure in Zeebrugge currently has an annual throughput capacity of approximately 15 billion m3(n) (bcm) of natural gas1.
+Following an open season conducted in 2003 and subscription windows conducted in 2019 and 2021, the entire primary capacity was allocated on a long-term ship-or-pay basis and commercialized by means of slots and extra send-out capacity.

+Under slots, terminal users are allowed to:

-- arrive and berth their LNG vessel within a defined window, - use a basic storage capacity of 140 000 m3 LNG, linearly decreasing over 40 tides, - use a basic send-out capacity of 4 200 MWh/h during the abovementioned 40 tides
+- arrive and berth their LNG vessel within a defined window, - use a basic storage capacity of 140 000 m3 LNG, linearly decreasing over 40 tides, - use a basic send-out capacity of 4 200 MWh/h during the abovementioned 40 tides.